Why Are the Top Finance & Accountancy Firms Hiring People With Autism?

 - Structured reporting.

-Now consider how the above requirements parallel the analytical nature of neurodivergent workers – people on the ASD (Autism Spectrum Disorder) spectrum often display high levels of focused, analytical thinking, and are contemporaneously drawn to maths, tech, the sciences and finance precisely because of the analytical, numbers-based, logic-based nature of the job.
+Now consider how the above requirements parallel the analytical nature of neurodivergent workers – people on the ASD (Autism Spectrum Disorder) spectrum often display high levels of focused, analytical thinking and are contemporaneously drawn to maths, tech, the sciences and finance precisely because of the analytical, numbers-based, logic-based nature of the job.

 Neurodivergent candidates have a huge advantage when it comes to working within accounting.
-Accountancy careers are perfect for workers who are on the autism spectrum and who want to develop a career in a firm that contains a like-minded workforce, all of whom benefit directly from the unique skills autistic candidates bring to the role.
+Accountancy careers are perfect for workers who are on the autism spectrum and who want to develop a job in a firm that contains a like-minded workforce, all of whom benefit directly from the unique skills autistic candidates bring to the role.

 Three Changes Accounting Firms Could Make To Tap Into Neurodiverse Talent Bases